Ruslando/ruslan-homepage/_posts/2021-01-22-jovian-certificate-zerotogans.md

 ##### Course project:

 In my course project "Training the Chest X-Ray Images (Pneumonia) Dataset on a CNN (ResNet9)", as the title suggests, I have trained a model on a fairly small ResNet9 and achieved around 75% in validation accuracy, which is not bad for my first deep learning project.
-I originally intended to implement the ResNet50 architecture, but the implementation proved to be more challenging than I anticipated and time was sadly also an issue.
-This project can be found on my Jovian page.
+I originally intended to implement the ResNet50 architecture in hope to achieve a better performance, but the implementation proved to be more challenging than I anticipated and time was sadly also an issue.
+This project can be found on my [Jovian page](https://jovian.ai/ruslando)

 Evaluation status of final course project: **Pending**